 - Vegetables (I used celery, onion, and carrots)

-- Herbs and salt
+- Salt and pepper

 - 4-5 potatoes to use as a stand, and eat when it’s done

 The drippings underneath will answer the question of what is chicken broth truly when made homemade.
 Don’t throw that out!
 Create a bit of a cornstarch slurry to thicken it into a wonderful chicken gravy.